replicatedhq/docs/docs/reference/replicated-cli.md

-title = "Replicated CLI Reference" description = "Generated documentation on the default Replicated CLI commands available for all Replicated installed instances." weight = "592" categories = [ "Reference" ]
+title = "Replicated CLI Reference" description = "Generated documentation on the default Replicated CLI commands available for all Replicated installed instances." weight = "592" categories = [ "reference" ]

 [menu.main]
 Name       = "Replicated CLI"
 identifier = "replicated-cli"
-url        = "/docs/reference/replicated-cli"
+url        = "/reference/replicated-cli"
 parent     = "/reference"
 +++

-After [installing replicated](/distributing-an-application/installing/#section-easy-installation) onto a remote host a CLI is enabled that can be utilized for both management and maintenance.
+After [installing replicated](/distributing-an-application/installing/) onto a remote host a CLI is enabled that can be utilized for both management and maintenance.
 This tool can be especially helpful when debugging issues that can arise if the replicated-ui is not fully installed or working properly.